Written by: Richard Fong

 Hansel had the right idea when he dropped breadcrumbs through the forest to find his way home.
 Though his trail of breadcrumbs didn’t help him much (alas, birds ate them), the story inspired the name of a website navigation element.
-If you’re serious about search engine optimization (SEO) and user experience, you need to know about what breadcrumbs mean for your website.
+If you’re serious about search engine optimization (SEO) and user experience, you need to know about what breadcrumbs mean for your website from an expert team of Bliss Drive.

 When you consider that 75% of website users rank “ease of use” as the most important characteristic of a website, this is something to pay attention to.
 In this guide and tutorial, you’ll learn how to use breadcrumbs to enhance your SEO and help your users navigate.